 The first day of school brings with it a wide range of emotions for all teachers, but especially a new teacher.
-No matter how much time a person has spent student teaching and substitute teaching, nothing fully prepares a teacher for the first day in his or her own classroom.
+No matter how much time you’ve spent student teaching and substitute teaching, nothing fully prepares you for the first day in your own classroom.
 But it is definitely possible to plan for a successful first day of school!

 If you have taken the time to carefully prepare your classroom for the first day of school, then you are ready to think about activities for the first day.
-Here are some simple steps that will increase the likelihood of enjoying not only a smoother first day, but a smoother day every day!
+Here are some simple steps that will increase the likelihood of enjoying not only a smoother first day of school, but a smoother day every day!

 Write Everything Down